How to Plan your Vacation Budget

 Did you know?

 If you collect credit card rewards such as cash back or miles, you might consider redeeming some travel expenses, such as an airline ticket or the cost of gas.
 The Discover it® Miles Travel Credit Card allows you to earn Miles on every purchase and turn the miles into cash.
 Or redeem as a statement credit for your travel purchases like airfare, hotels, rideshares, gas stations, restaurants, and more.1

 What to include in your vacation budget

-When creating your vacation budget, be sure to include the big-ticket items like transportation, lodging, and food and drinks.
-Depending on where you plan to travel to, there might be several other costs you need to consider when creating your budget.
+When creating your vacation budget, include the big-ticket items like transportation, lodging, and food and drinks.
+Depending on where you plan to travel to, you might need to consider several other costs when creating your budget.
 Here’s a quick list to get you started:

-- Transportation: How are you going to travel to your vacation destination—car, train, boat, plane?
+- Transportation: How will you travel to your vacation destination—car, train, boat, or plane?
 Do you have to rent a car or pay to park at the airport?

 - Lodging: Where are you planning to stay?
 A hotel room, vacation rental, an all-inclusive resort, or will you camp?

 - Food and drinks: Will you prepare your meals at home and bring them with you in the car?
 Or do you plan to eat at restaurants?
 Preparing your meals ahead of time may cut down on food costs.

 - Travel Insurance: If you plan to travel outside of the country (or even outside of your state), don’t forget to look into travel insurance that can cover things like itinerary changes, unexpected medical expenses, lost luggage, and more.